 APM’s many forms

 As application infrastructures expand to encompass both on-premises and multicloud environments, organizations increasingly understand that only a full-stack monitoring approach can deliver comprehensive visibility into the root causes of issues, wherever they originate.
-Full-stack monitoring allows you to monitor your entire infrastructure from end to end in just this way — encompassing everything from infrastructure health to application performance and even the end-user experience.
+Full-stack monitoring allows you to monitor your entire infrastructure from end to end — encompassing everything from infrastructure health to application performance and even the end-user experience.
 With this visibility, you can see all these components and understand the interdependencies between them, getting faster answers to all your questions.

 Advantages of an advanced APM platform